 Other ways to boost online sales

-Offer free shipping for a minimum order
+Offer free shipping for a minimum order.

 Create seasonal bundles of products, as appropriate

-Use product badges to indicate when something is new or “recommended just for you”
+Use product badges to indicate when something is new or “recommended just for you.”

-Collect contact information and use it for future mailings but emphasize that you are ensuring client’s privacy and not making the information available to anyone else
+Collect contact information and use it for future mailings but emphasize that you are ensuring the client’s privacy and not making the information available to anyone else

 Even after you’ve updated or enhanced your website to make the shopping experience more friendly, test it out.
 Try buying or signing up to receive future information and see if there are areas that can be improved.

-Your clients are online so make sure that you are too making it easy for them to purchase the retail products they have come to depend on for maintenance in between visits.
+Your clients are online so make sure that you are too making it easy for them to purchase the retail products they have come to depend on for maintenance in-between visits.